melxx001/melxx001.github.io/_drafts/universal-react-redux-typescript.md

 ## Project Setup

 There's a bit of setup needed to get everything working correctly.
 Most of this setup is really for development.

+The code is available [here](https://github.com/melxx001/redux-starter){:target="_blank"}.
+There are sequential branches showing the iterations I went through to reach the final version.

 ### Webpack

 It is a module bundler which transforms various assets (JavaScript, CSS, and HTML) into a format that's easy to consume by the browser.
 Click [here](http://webpack.github.io/){:target="_blank"} for documentation about webpack.

 Below is an example config transforming typescript to ES5 JavaScript.
-When we run `$ webpack`, the configuration in webpack.config.js is used to bundle and compile the typescript code.
+When we run `webpack` in a terminal, the configuration in `webpack.config.js` is used to bundle and compile the typescript code.

 #### webpack.config.js